 In many cities, children receive one or two, hour-long sessions each week.
 Children and their parents participate in the sessions with the therapists.
-Families who are limited by distance may receive fewer sessions, such as every other week.
+Families who are limited by distance may receive therapy via tele-health or fewer sessions, such as every other week.
 The amount of therapy the child receives is not the main factor in a child's progress; rather it is the amount of time the parents spend engaging their child in verbal dialogue and language learning!

 Is therapy covered by insurance?

 This often depends on the credentials of the therapist, the insurance policy, and the state where the policy is in effect.
 Some policies are more likely to pay for therapy with hearing aid users.
 Some will pay for therapy only to restore speech/language/hearing functions, which were lost through injury or illness; others pay if the child was born with a hearing loss.